Sync Recurring Appointments

 Deletion of an Individual Occurrence in Series of Recurring Appointments

-This table presents the behavior for an individual occurrence of a bidirectional, recurring appointment series:
+This table presents the behavior in Outlook when bidirectional sync is enabled and an individual occurrence of a recurring appointment is deleted from Sales:

 Where Created The Deleted Individual Occurrence Is in the Past The Deleted Individual Occurrence Is in the Future